INT 13H: Code Example

 After this code section (which the asm file should start with), you may write code and it will be loaded to memory and executed.

 Notice how we didn't change dl (the drive).
-That is because when the computer first loads up, dl is set to the number of the drive that was booted, so assuming we want to read from the drive we booted from, there is no need to change dl.
+That is because when the computer first loads up, dl is set to the number of the drive that was booted, so assuming we want to read from the drive we booted from, there is no need to change dl, except some emulators such as qemu requires you to specify the dl to the drive you want to read from.